top of page

 Building algorithms that learn how to learn and get better at doing so over time.
 I've worked mostly on meta-gradients, ie, using gradients to learn the meta parameters (hyper parameters, loss function, options, reward) of RL agents, so they become better and better at solving the original problem.

 Read more about meta-gradients in my papers below, and please check out my interview with Robert, Tim, and Yanick in the MLST Podcast.
-I also recommend this excellent blog post by Robert Langer, and this talk by David Silver, featuring many meta-gradient papers including my own.
+I also recommend this excellent blog post by Robert Lange, and this talk by David Silver, featuring many meta-gradient papers including my own.

 stacx_diag.gif